lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ### Collaboration policy

-On all homework assignments, you may work in groups of up to three, and turn in a single writeup as a group.
-Additionally, you may use *any* resource, as long as you write up your answers in your own words and properly cite your source.
+For homework problems, you may work in groups of up to three, and turn in a single writeup as a group.
+Group work on paper summaries is TBD.

+Additionally, you may use *any* resource available to you, as long as you write up your answers in your own words and properly cite your source.
 Some examples of resources you might use: